-An annular fissure is another term for an annular tear, which is a small tear or rip in a disc in the spine.
+An annular fissure is another term for an annular tear, which is a small tear or rip in a spinal disc.

 This condition is actually very common because it is often caused by the natural deterioration of the spine.
-As we age, the components of the spine are subject to wear and tear from repetitive bending, flexion and twisting.
-Years of weight gain also contributes to the development of degenerative spine conditions because it adds weight and pressure to the discs and the vertebrae that make up the spine’s support.
+As we age, the components of the spine are subjected to wear and tear from repetitive bending, flexing and twisting.
+Years of weight gain also contribute to the development of degenerative spine conditions because the extra weight adds pressure to the discs and the vertebrae that make up the spine.

 Understanding what causes the spine to endure excess pressure and wear and tear can help you avoid some lifestyle choices that can increase your risk of developing an annular tear.